-Market conditions remained relatively stable over the year, and the aggregate value of liabilities decreased by around 3% over the year (albeit that on an individual company level the change in liability values over 2017 ranged from a reduction of 9% to an increase of 6%, depending on individual plan circumstances).
+Market conditions remained relatively stable over the year, and the aggregate value of liabilities increased only by around 2% over the year (albeit that on an individual company level the change in liability values over 2017 ranged from a reduction of 10% to an increase of 9%, depending on individual plan circumstances).
+Meanwhile, positive investment performance and the employer contributions paid saw aggregate asset values increase by around 5% over the year, leading to an improvement in funding levels overall.